 If it is only affecting the immediate area of the tooth, you might not need antibiotics.
 However, antibiotics are necessary if there is any risk of it spreading beyond the affected tooth.
 Or if you have a weakened immune system for any reason.

-Additionally, your dentist will incise and drain the abscess and wash it with saline, an antibacterial agent.
+Your dentist will also cut and drain the abscess.
+Then they'll wash it with saline, an antibacterial agent.
 A root canal can remove the diseased pulp from within the tooth and save it.
 Sometimes, you need a tooth extraction if it is unsalvageable.

 However, Amoxicillin (Augmentin) is one of the most commonly prescribed antibiotics for tooth abscesses and infections.
 It also relieves pain.

 Penicillin is an option, but many people are allergic to it.
 A doctor might prescribe clindamycin for someone allergic to penicillin.
 Other antibiotics prescribed to people with tooth abscesses include:

 Antibiotics must be taken for the entire course of treatment, even if your symptoms go away.
 For example, your tooth might feel better after a day or two, but you’ll need to take an antibiotic for 10 days.